supercollider/supercollider/README_LINUX.md

 -------------------------

-The most up-to-date Debian packaging rules are maintained by the debian Multimedia team.
+The most up-to-date Debian packaging rules are maintained by the Debian Multimedia team.
 Repository (with debian/ folder):

 http://anonscm.debian.org/gitweb/?p=pkg-multimedia/supercollider.git;a=summary